openframe-org/criteria-set-protocol/schemas/examples/dgnb2023/README.md

 Which results in [this Criteria Template Metadata schema](metadata.json).

-The user then makes a request to retrieve the task tree providing the following parameters:
+The user then makes a request to retrieve the task tree without any parameters:

 ```
 POST /1/templates/b018ed4a-4fb9-4bc8-989e-5f003cbf5d45